Find the best one that suits your mobile app projects

 Directly coming to a conclusion and saying which one is better is not that simple.
 I honestly can't tell which one to use without knowing about the different factors that drive this decision in your case.
 The selection depends upon your project details, preference, time of the development, cost, and knowledge & skills of the assigned team.
 Comparing React Native and Ionic is like comparing the Xbox to PlayStation, which entirely depends upon your requirements.

-However, the best thing I can tell you is that if you are looking for low budget, and a high-performance app in a limited period of time then Ionic is the one.
+However, the best thing I can tell you is that if you are looking for a low budget, and a high-performance app in a limited period of time then Ionic is the one.
 On the other hand, if you are dealing with a high budget app that requires more native-like experience then React Native will be the perfect choice for your project.

 If I talk about my personal opinion, I would like to go with React Native as the app needs to be fast and responsive.
 The native features in the app make it possible for the users to interact with the app seamlessly.